 Built forTranscribing audio, video, and meeting recordingsLive dictation and hands-free voice prompting

-Refund / trialFree version to testNo trial; 7-day no-questions money-back guarantee
+Refund / trialFree version to testFree trial of 2,000 words and 50 voice commands, no card; 7-day no-questions money-back guarantee

 Where it runsOn your MacOn your Mac by default (Apple Silicon); cloud is an optional add-on